Jeremy Ben-Ami

 Jeremy Ben-Ami (born 1962) is an American lawyer and activist who is the founder and president of J Street, a liberal advocacy organization dedicated to promoting American leadership to end the Arab-Israeli and Israel-Palestinian conflicts peacefully and diplomatically.
 He is also the executive director of JStreetPAC, which endorses and raises money for federal candidates.

 Early life and education

 Ben-Ami grew up in New York City.
 He is the son of the late Eve and the late Yitshaq Ben-Ami.
 His father was born in Mandatory Palestine, but moved to the United States.
-Ben-Ami grew up in a Jewish home and became Bar Mitzvah at Temple Rodeph Sholom in Manhattan.
+Ben-Ami grew up in a Jewish home and became bar mitzvah at Congregation Rodeph Sholom in Manhattan.
 He attended Collegiate School, also in Manhattan.
 His grandparents fled persecution in Russia in 1882 and emigrated to "what was then Palestine" and his father would go on to join the Zionist paramilitary group Irgun.
 His grandparents were among the first Zionist settlers and his father was said to be the first Jewish baby boy born in Tel Aviv.

 He graduated from Princeton University and received a Juris Doctor degree from New York University.